Paddington (TV series): Broadcast

 In 1975, FilmFair completed production of the first series, which comprised 30 episodes.
 The first series aired on BBC1 in 1976.
 The second series, which comprised 26 episodes, was titled The Adventures of Paddington.
 These aired in 1978 and 1979, followed by specials in 1980, 1984, and 1986.
-It later aired on Channel 4 with the series being shown on a wrapper programme called Take 5 which airs several other children's programmes that been previously shown on other television stations and then on ITV in 1997 as part of their children's block CITV and aired until 2000, And also, the episodes of Paddington aired on Milkshake! on Channel 5.
+It later aired on Channel 4 with the series being shown on a wrapper programme called Take 5 which aired children's programmes that been previously shown on other networks.

+The series was then briefly repeated on Children's ITV (CITV) during August 1997 in the run-up to the launch of 'Adventures of Paddington Bear'.
+It was then repeated on Nickelodeon from September to October 1997; and December 1997, before returning to CITV in a daily slot between March and May 1998.

+Paddington and the Christmas Shopping also aired on CITV on Christmas Eve 1998.
+All four specials were later shown on CITV during the Christmas period of 2002 - 2003.

+The series was also repeated between 2004 and 2010 numerous times on Nick Jr UK via its evening slot Nick Jr Classics - which featured the likes of FilmFair's The Wombles.

-In the United States, episodes of Paddington aired on PBS; on the syndicated series Romper Room; on Nickelodeon as a segment on the programme Pinwheel; on USA Network as a segment on Calliope; between preschool programs on The Disney Channel; on HBO in between features and (from the late 1980s to the 1990s) as a segment on the programme Lunch Box. also in 1990, Paddington aired on ABC and later Freeform.
+In the United States, episodes of Paddington aired on Nickelodeon as a segment on the programme Pinwheel, and as part of the syndicated series Romper Room.
+Paddington also aired in the early 1980s on many PBS stations as well.
+The Disney Channel purchased broadcast rights to Paddington in 1989 for inclusion in the programme Lunch Box, and also aired the series as post-show interstitials until 1997.

 In the Republic of Ireland, the series was broadcast on Raidió Telefís Éireann.

 The series later aired in Singapore on Channel 5 as part of their children's block Kids Corner.

 The series was also broadcast on e.tv in South Africa during the late 2000s and early 2010s.

 In Brunei, the series aired on RTB.

-In Japan, it was broadcast on NHK E from 1994 to 1997.
+In Japan, it was broadcast on NHK Educational TV from 1994 to 1997.

 In Hong Kong, the series was transmitted on Rediffusion Television (which later became ATV in 1982) and aired as part of a children's block called The 5 O'Clock Club.